chiyaxing666-sudo/nepv-visual-lab/REPORT.md

 - The model is a two-dimensional teaching toy, not a production solver.
 - Real NEPv systems can be high-dimensional and may require specialized algorithms.
-- The app focuses on geometric intuition, not proof of convergence.
+- The app focuses on geometric intuition, not proof of convergence.A large update step may cause the fixed-point iteration to overshoot or fail to converge, so the displayed path should be interpreted as a teaching illustration rather than a guaranteed solver.
 - The displayed iteration is a simple mixed fixed-point update and should not be treated as the best general numerical method.

 ## AI Assistance Note

-AI was used to help summarize the assignment requirements, draft student-friendly explanations, refine UI copy, and iterate on the front-end layout.
+AI was used to help to provide the framework of the website, refine UI copy, and iterate on the front-end layout.
 The mathematical claims were kept narrow and checked against the cited sources and the actual implementation.

 ## References